 Welcome to the Freeola Internet customer support pages.
 This guide is designed to give some general information about PHP scripting.
-For more internet help topics please visit our main Support Page.
+For more internet help topics please visit our main Support Guides Page.

 Below is some essential information for using PHP on Freeola's hosting services, and also some examples of more advanced features such as hit counters & php includes.